Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Lit-Shader.md

 :warning: When you enabled the **Refraction**, make sure to use the **Blend Mode** **Alpha**, otherwise the effect will not work as expected.
 A similar warning will be displayed in the material inspector if you enabled refraction with a **Blend Mode** different than **Alpha**.

+You can also note that Refraction is not supported when using the rendering pass **Pre-Refraction**, a warning about it will show up in the material inspector and shader graph inspector in case your setup is incorrect.

 <a name="EmissionInputs"></a>

 ### Emission inputs